-Impact BIO-5 The Goleta General Plan / Coastal Land Use Plan identifies the presence of coastal sage scrub, an Environmentally Sensitive Habitat Area, on the project site.
+Impact BIO-5 The Goleta General Plan / Coastal Land Use Plan identifies the presence of coastal sage scrub, an Environmentally Sensitive Habitat Area, on the Project site.
 However, biological assessment surveys for this EIR indicate that no protected habitat ESHAs are present on-site.
 Impacts to ESHA would be Class III, less than significant [Threshold 5].

-The Project has the potential to conflict with General Plan policies that protect impact wildlife corridors, the planting of invasive species, require an SPA buffer for Los Carneros Creek and a Wetland ESHA buffer for Los Carneros Wetland, and require specific restrictions in and adjacent to ESHA consistent with Policy CE 1.
+The Project has the potential to conflict with General Plan policies that require the preservation of wildlife corridors, prohibit the planting of invasive species, require an SPA buffer for Los Carneros Creek and a Wetland ESHA buffer for Los Carneros Wetland, and require specific restrictions in and adjacent to ESHA consistent with Policy CE 1.
 Accordingly, potential impacts to resources protected by the General Plan CE are presented below.

 Policy CE 1: Environmental Sensitive Habitats Area Designation and Policy.
-The off-site willow thickets along Los Carneros Creek are designated as SPA ESHA (CE 2.2) and Los Carneros Wetland is designated as Wetland ESHA (CE 3.1).
-Therefore, the provisions of Policy CE 1.9 apply that require preservation of wildlife corridors or habitat networks, limit lighting and noise generation adjacent to ESHA, and prohibit invasive landscaping.
+The off-site willow thickets along Los Carneros Creek are designated as SPA ESHA (CE 2.2), and Los Carneros Wetland is designated as Wetland ESHA (CE 3.1).
+Therefore, the provisions of Policy CE 1.9 apply, requiring the preservation of wildlife corridors or habitat networks, limitation of lighting and noise generation adjacent to ESHA, and prohibition of invasive landscaping.